General Chemistry Advising – Fall 2018

 - help you and your advisors refine your selection of the chemistry course most appropriate for you.

-All students enrolled in any General Chemistry course will use ALEKS over the summer (only students in CH101 and CH109 will continue to use ALEKS during the school year).
-Though each student’s experience with ALEKS will be slightly different as ALEKS adapts, how ALEKS works will be the same for all students working on the summer preparation course.
+All students enrolled in any General Chemistry course will use ALEKS: students in CH109 and CH111 (and CH181) use it over the summer for placement and preparation, and students in CH101 will use ALEKS throughout the academic year).
+Though each student’s experience with ALEKS will be slightly different as ALEKS adapts, how ALEKS works will be the same for all students.

 - ALEKS tutorial (~10min) – short tutorial on how to input your answers.

-- ALEKS initial assessment (~90min) – ALEKS learning what you know.
+- ALEKS initial assessment (~90min) – ALEKS learning what you know currently (there is no *grade* associated with your initial knowledge).

 - ALEKS learning mode – ALEKS teaches you what you need to prepare for General Chemistry.